Christina Kahrl: Activism

 Since 2007, Kahrl has been active in the LGBT community, helping out with transgender programming at the Center on Halsted, running the support group and adding a seminar series and an open mic night to its programming, as well as speaking about activist efforts in the area.
 She has spoken to local student groups and on college campuses about acceptance of transgender people in society and in sports, and on transgender issues.
 She is a member of the board of Illinois Gender Advocates (IGA), and co-chair of IGA's action committee.

 As an activist and board member for Equality Illinois, Kahrl has been actively involved in an effort to curb police harassment of transgender Chicagoans, and has helped launch the Trans-Friendly Bathroom Initiative with fellow activists from Genderqueer Chicago.
 She has also helped organize the public observation of Transgender Day of Remembrance in Chicago.
-She has also discussed the nature of transgenderism at the Chicago History Museum, stating, "You have to explain to people that, no, this (being transgender) does not mean that you are supergay, although it's sweet of you to say so.
+She has also discussed the nature of transness at the Chicago History Museum, stating, "You have to explain to people that, no, this (being transgender) does not mean that you are supergay, although it's sweet of you to say so.
 Forging acceptance in the face of inevitable confusion and concern is the diplomatic mission of a lifetime, for each and every transsexual."
 On November 8, 2013 it was announced that she had been named to GLAAD's Board of Directors.

 Kahrl, who identifies as transgender and bisexual, married Charley Wanamaker in 2014.